krishnapalS/krishnapalS/README.md

 # Hi there 👋

-## -> Myself Krishna Pal Deora from Sirohi,Rajasthan,India.
+### -> I'm from Sirohi,Rajasthan,India.
-## -> Pursuing Integrated M.Tech. in Mathematics & Computing (2018-2023) at IIT(ISM) Dhanbad.
+### -> Pursuing Integrated M.Tech. in Mathematics & Computing (2018-2023) at IIT(ISM) Dhanbad.
-## -> Skilled at Python, C, C++,Competitive Coding and Stock market Trading.
+### -> Skilled at Python, C, C++,Competitive Coding and Stock market Trading.
-## -> Impeccable knowledge for initiating applications with Algorithms, Data structures, Binary tree, Artificial Intelligence, Machine Learning, Deep Learning, Natural Language Processing,Convolutional Neural Networks, Recurrent Neural Networks, and Computer Vision.
+### -> Impeccable knowledge for initiating applications with Algorithms, Data structures, Binary tree, Artificial Intelligence, Machine Learning, Deep Learning, Natural Language Processing,Convolutional Neural Networks, Recurrent Neural Networks, and Computer Vision.
-## -> An active sports person with leadership & public speaking skills.
+### -> An active sports person with leadership & public speaking skills.
-## -> Love to take part in machine learning competitions at Kaggle.
+### -> Love to take part in machine learning competitions at Kaggle.
-## -> Want to enhance my educational and professional skills by working in a positive environment.
+### -> Want to enhance my educational and professional skills by working in a positive environment.
-## -> Learn and implement new skill and technologies for the betterment of the organization and to utilize my strong sense of dedication, motivation and responsibility.
+### -> Learn and implement new skill and technologies for the betterment of the organization and to utilize my strong sense of dedication, motivation and responsibility.

 <img src="https://github.com/ashutosh1919/ashutosh1919/blob/master/linkedin_banner.png" />